5 Reasons Why You Might Be Avoiding Getting Into Fly Fishing

 Over the years, I've heard a lot of excuses why people avoid fly fishing.

 Well, you know what?
 Getting started fly fishing is nothing to be scared of.
-There's also a lot of misconceptions out there that certainly don't help to motivate folks.
+There's also a lot of misconceptions out there that certainly don't help to motivate people.
 If you're still shying away from giving it a go, just remember that nobody is born knowing how to fly fish....we all faced the same struggles and obstacles when starting out.

 1.)
 "It looks too damn difficult!"